suddhu/floyd-rnn-tensorflow-master/README.md

 Tensorflow based RNN implementation that generates (awful) Pink Floyd lyrics for Python.
 I've put together the [Stink Floyd Fantasy LP](SF-fantasy-LP.md), where I've carefully curated my favorite outputs.

-It features the Multi-Layer Recurrent Neural Network, as used by Sherjil Ozair's [word-rnn-tensorflow](https://github.com/hunkim/word-rnn-tensorflow)<b><sup>1</sup></b>.
+It features the Multi-Layer Recurrent Neural Network, as used by Sung Kim's [word-rnn-tensorflow](https://github.com/hunkim/word-rnn-tensorflow)<b><sup>1</sup></b>.
 While the training script remains the same, the sampling has been modified to best-represent lyric semantics.

 <b><sup>1</sup></b><i>This in turn is mostly derivative of Andrej Karpathy's [char-rnn](https://github.com/karpathy/char-rnn).</i>